 Code and Model Export

 Dymola has support for exporting models and model source code.
 Three export alternatives with different functionality are provided.
-Furthermore, run-time licenses are provided in order to allow models developed with a standard (no export) Dymola license to be simulated on other computers.

 - Real-time Simulation only allows export of models that use inline integration, i.e., that have embedded fixed-step integrators.

 - The run-time routines exported using Real-time Simulation does not include the most advanced library routines.

 The Binary Model Export option allows the model to be exported to other computers without requiring a Dymola license at the target system.
 The simulation functionality of the exported model is the same as on a computer having a Dymola license.
 The benefits are:

 - Easy deployment of simulation code to other computers without the cost and overhead of managing runtime licenses.

 - Full simulation capabilities available in the exported code, no restrictions due to copy-protected runtime libraries.